Nacoma/Payloads/README.md

 ### Arrays & Collections

-The `Iterate` plugin assumes that the type is either an `array` or some type of `collection` that takes an `array` of items as the constructor parameter.
+The `MakeList` plugin assumes that the type is either an `array` or some type of `collection` that takes an `array` of items as the constructor parameter.

 ```php